- When are applications for the assistantships due?

 Can I apply for the HESA graduate program without applying for a HESA graduate assistantship?

 Yes, you do not need to apply for a graduate assistantship to be considered for admission to the HESA graduate program.
+There are also additional HESA Funding Pathways available for students admitted to the HESA program.

 Can I apply for a HESA graduate assistantship without applying for the HESA graduate program?